aurelian/aurelian.github.com/_posts/en/2018-12-16-maratona-di-pisa.md

 {% assign img=page.images[0] %}
 {% include figure.html image=img %}

-This was my 7th marathon and as all the others before, I used the same sane principles of a Hanson's training plan with some adjustments: kept the Tuesday workouts (but at MP-15/sec/km), moved the tempo runs on Friday (because work) and longer (than 16 miles) long runs Sundays.
+This was my 7th marathon and as all the others before, I used the same sane principles of a Hanson's training plan but with some adjustments: kept the Tuesday workouts (but at MP-15/sec/km), moved the tempo runs on Friday (because work) and longer (than 16 miles) long runs Sundays.
 I also took the day off when I actually needed it.

 Before going into marathon specific training, I did a cycle of 18 weeks to prepare the Oxford Half Marathon where I ended up running a new PB: 1:23:49.
 Right after, I build my volume back to 90km/week then sat for 3 weeks at 100km/week.
 Progression between the half and marathon was: 60km/88km/92km/95km/99km/100km/100km/107km/72km/race-week.